Top 5 Outdoor Strains this Year

 Cannabis that’s grown outdoors generally receives everything it needs from nature itself.
-Your White Russian and Purple Kush plants get all the right amounts and types of light at the perfect times from the sun.
+Your White Russian seeds and Purple Kush seeds plants get all the right amounts and types of light at the perfect times from the sun.
 You don’t have to change out the grow lights at specific times during the growing cycle and set timers to give the plants the hours of darkness they need.
 The soil typically provides the necessary nutrients, so you don’t necessarily have to add different solutions at specific phases in the plants’ lives.

 - Less Expensive

 Indoor growing requires specialized equipment.
 Grow lights, ballasts, timers, exhaust fans, soil testing equipment, water distribution systems, and temperature and humidity monitors are only a few of the tools you might need to ensure plants thrive in an indoor grow room.
 Those expenses can certainly add up.
 On top of that, you have to consider the costs of operating the equipment.

 Outdoor crops get everything they need from nature.
 All you have to purchase is seeds and perhaps a few soil enhancers.
 If you’re growing in planters rather than the ground, you’ll need to buy those as well.
 Numerous inexpensive options are on the market, though.